The Supply Chain of the Future: from Reactive to Predictive

 After stabilizing immediate critical issues, the preventive phase focuses on building a robust system to identify and mitigate potential risks before they occur.
 This phase is developed through two strategic steps:

-• Step 4: Analysis of all constraints And internal external opportunities to build a long-term strategy
+• Step 4: Analysis of all constraints and internal external opportunities to build a long-term strategy

-The Proactive Phase: Continuous innovation and anticipation of opportunities
+The Proactive Phase: Continuous Innovation and Anticipation of Opportunities

-The Fundamental Pillars of Lean World Class Procurement®.
+The Fundamental Pillars of Lean World Class Procurement®

 The Lean World Class Procurement® method is based on three fundamental elements that form the backbone of the entire supply chain management system: